enkidevs/curriculum/airtable/introduction/airtable-basics/README.md

 name: Basics

-description: Get the hand of Airtable.
+description: Get the hang of Airtable.

 insights:
   - airtable-tables